Home » Recipes » Layered Pumpkin Pie Maple Cheesecake Bars with Cinnamon Streusel

 How To Store

-Once this recipe is made, it can be refrigerated for up to 3-5 days.
-Once sliced, it’s best to be kept in a container with a lid or zip top bag and refrigerated.
+Once this recipe is made, it can be refrigerated for 3-4 days.
+Once sliced, it’s best kept in a lidded container or zip top bag and refrigerated.

 When you make these Layered Pumpkin Pie Maple Cheesecake Bars with Cinnamon Streusel, leave a comment down below and/or give this recipe a rating!
 We love hearing from you and answering any questions you might have!
 Also, be sure to tag us on social media and hashtag it #BakersTable.